Particular/docs.particular.net/samples/pipeline/unit-of-work/sample.md

 This sample leverages the pipeline provide unit of work management for message handlers.
 Using the pipeline instead of the [`IManageUnitsOfWork`](/nservicebus/pipeline/unit-of-work.md#implementing-custom-units-of-work-imanageunitsofwork) abstraction is needed when access to the incoming message and/or header is needed.

-This sample simulates a multi-tennant solution where the session priovide to handlers is connects to individual tennant databases based on the value of a `tennant` header on the incoming message.
+This sample simulates a multi-tenant solution where the session provide to handlers is connects to individual tenant databases based on the value of a `tennant` header on the incoming message.

 ## Code Walk Through

 ### Creating the Behavior

-The behavior will wrap handler invokactions and:
+The behavior will wrap handler invocations and:

-1. Open a session to the relevant tennant database
+ 1. Open a session to the relevant tenant database
-2. Make the session available to the message handlers
+ 1. Make the session available to the message handlers
-3. Commit/Rollback the session depending on the outcome of the handler
+ 1. Commit/Rollback the session depending on the outcome of the handler
-4. Dispose the session
+ 1. Dispose the session

 snippet: unit-of-work-behavior

-Note how we inject a session factory that is responsible for creating the session and that we register the session is the pipeline context using `context.Extensions.Set<IMySession>(session);`.
+Note the injected session factory is responsible for creating the session and that the session is registered the pipeline context using `context.Extensions.Set<IMySession>(session);`.
 This will be used later to provide the session to the handlers.

 ### Registering the behavior and session factory